-INFORMATION BEFORE OPERAT-ING THIS TOOL.
+ING THIS TOOL.

-- Always operate, inspect and maintain this tool in accordance with American National Standards Institute Safety Code of Portable Air Tools (ANSI B186.1) and any other applicable safety codes and regulations. - For safety, top performance and maximum durability of parts, operate this tool at 90 psig 6.2 bar max air pressure with 3/8" diameter air supply hose.

-Always wear impact-resistant

-eve and face protection when operating or performing maintenance on this tool.
-Always wear hearing protection when using this tool.

-High sound levels can cause

-permanent hearing loss.
-Use hearing protection as recommended by your employer or OSHA regulation.

-- Keep the tool in efficient operating condition. - Operators and maintenance personnel must be physically able to handle the bulk, weight and power of this tool.

-Air under pressure can cause se-
+- Always operate, inspect and maintain this tool in accordance with American National Standards Institute Safety Code of Portable Air Tools (ANSI B186.1) and any other applicable safety codes and regulations. - For safety, top performance and maximum durability of parts, perate this tool at 90 psign 6.2 bar max air pressure with 1/2" diameter air supply hose. - Always wear impact-resistant eye and face protection when operating or performing maintenance on this tool.
+Always we are ng protection when ush a his tool. - High sound levels can cause permanent hearing loss.
+Use hearing protection as recommended by your employer or OSHA regulation. - Keep the tool in efficient operating condition. - Operators and maintenance personnel must be physically able to handle the bulk, weight and power of this tool. - Air under pressure can

-vere injury.
+- cause severe injury.
 Never direct air at yourself or others.
-Always turn off the air supply, drain hose of air pressure and detach tool from air supply before installing, removing or adjusting any accessory on this tool, or before performing any maintenance on this tool.

-Failure to do so could result in injury.
-Whip hoses can cause serious injury.
-Always check for damaged, frayed or loose hoses and fittings, and replace immediately.
+Always turn off the air supply, rain hase of air pressure and depend tool from air supply better tool from air supply is stalling, removing or a further gany accessory on this tool, or before performing any maintenance on this tool.
+Failure to do so could result in high.
+Whip hoses can cause injury.
+Always check for damaged, frayed or loose ones and fittings, and replace immediately.
 Do not use quick detach couplings at tool.
-See instructions for correct set-up.

-Air powered tools can vibrate in

-use.
-Vibration, repetitive motions or uncomfortable positions over extended periods of time may be harmful to your hands and arms.
-Discontinue use of tool if discomfort, tingling feeling or pain occurs.
-Seek medical advice before resuming use.

-- Place the tool on the work before starting the tool.
+See instructions for correct set-up. - in use Vibration, repetitive metron or uncomfortable sitio is over extended periods of time may be harmful to your hands and arms.
+Discontinue use of tool if discomfort, regling feeling or pain occurs.
+Seek medical advice resuming use. - Note the tool on the work before starting the tool.
 Do not point or indulge in any horseplay with this tool. - Slipping, tripping and/or falling while operating air tools can be a major cause of serious injury or death.
-Be aware of excess hose left on the walking or work surface.

-Keep body working stance balanced and firm.
-Do not overreach when operating the tool. • Anticipate and be alert for sudden changes in motion during start up and operation of any power tool.
+Be aware of excess hose left on the walking or work surface. - keep body working stance balanced and firm.
+Do not overreach when operating the - Anticipate and be alert for sudden changes in motion during start up and operation of any power tool.

 - Do not carry tool by the hose.
-Protect the hose from sharp objects and heat. - Tool shaft may continue to rotate briefly after throttle is released.
-Avoid direct contact with accessories during and after use.
+Protect the hose from sharp objects and heat. - shaft may continue to riefly after throttle is replaced Avoid direct contact with a cessories during and access.
 Gloves will reduce the risk of cuts or burns. - Keep away from rotating end of tool.
 Do not wear jewelry or loose clothing.
 Secure long hair.
 Scalping can occur if hair is not kept away from tool and accessories.
-Choking can occur if neckwear is not kept away from tool and accessories.

-- Do not lubricate tools with flammable or volatile liquids such as kerosene, diesel or jet fuel. - Impact wrenches are not torque control devices.
+Choking can be away from tool and accessories. - Do not lubricate tools with flammable or volatile liquids such as kerosene, diesel or jet fuel. - Impact wrenches are not torque control devices.
 Fasteners with specific torque requirements must be checked with suitable torque measuring devices after installation with an impact wrench. - Use only impact wrench sockets and accessories on this tool.
 Do not use hand sockets and accessories. - Don't force tool beyond its rated capacity. - Do not remove any labels.
-Replace any damaged labels. - Use accessories recommended by NAPA Professional Air Tools.
+Replace any damaged labels. - Use accessories recommended by NAPA Professional Air